ErgoEtzy/rune-inscriptions/README.md

-\# Rune Inscriptions — Obsidian Notes
+\# Rune Inscriptions

-A simple Markdown/Obsidian collection of individual runic inscription notes.
+A simple Markdown collection of runic inscription notes, made for use with \*\*Obsidian\*\*, GitHub, or any Markdown editor.

-This repository is intended for people who want to download rune inscription notes and use them directly in \*\*Obsidian\*\*, another Markdown editor, or their own study system.

-Each inscription is kept as its own `.md` file.
+This repository contains individual `.md` files for runic inscriptions only.
+It is meant to be easy to download, browse, and reuse as a study vault.